avo-hq/docs.avohq.io/docs/2.0/actions.md

 ## Action responses

-After an action runs, you may use a few methods to respond to the user.
-You may respond with just a message or with a message and an action.
+After an action runs, you may use several methods to respond to the user.
+For example, you may respond with just a message or with a message and an action.

 The default response is to reload the page and show the _Action ran successfully_ message.

 ### Message responses

 You will have four message response methods at your disposal `succeed`, `fail`, `warn`, and `inform`.
-These will render out green, red, orange, and blue alerts to the user.
+These will render the user green, red, orange, and blue alerts.

 ```ruby{6,10}
 def handle(**args)